 Due to the magnitude of economic loss associated with arthropods and the propensity for arthropods to develop resistance to management strategies in current use, there is a critical need for industry to provide arthropod management products with novel modes of action.
 However, in many cases, there is insufficient understanding of the basic biology of the pest organisms to provide a foundation for such innovative technological solutions.

-Research conducted within the Center will fall within four areas of emphasis:
+Research conducted within the Center falls within five areas of emphasis:

 1) Pest tolerant transgenic plants